arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 As you acn see, the _Coordinator_ layer can be scaled and deployed independently from the _DBServer_ layer.

+{% hint 'warning' %}
+It is a best practice and a reccomended approach to not run _Agent_ instances on the same machines where _DBServer_ instances are running.

+When deploying using the tool [_Starter_](../../../Deployment/ArangoDBStarter/README.md) this can be achived by using the options `--cluster.start-dbserver=false` and `--cluster.start-coordinator=false` on the first three machines where the _Starter_ is started, if the desidered _Agency_ _size_ is 3, or on the first 5 machines if the desidered _Agency_ _size_ is 5.
+{% endhint %}

 Cluster ID
 ----------